SAFETAG/SAFETAG/content/index.adids.08.md

 		  * Building password dictionaries
       * WPS
 	    * PIN choice, etc

+Sniffing Network Traffic

+  * Sniffing, filtering, and analyzing traffic
+	  * p0f 3.0
+	* Identifying Operating Systems on a network
+	  * OpenVAS
+	    * Vulnerability assessment tools are to make your research easier, not replace it.
+	  *
+    * Sniffing VPN traffic for VPN Fingerprinting
+    * Sniffing traffic to external services on internal network to identify services that are insecure.
+    * Web
+        * Identifying usage of web-services to identify actual access risks

+VPNs (stub)

     * VPN (possibly save for next round)
 	  * VPN fingerprinting
 	  * User Enumeration